 7. Remember that cold weather or a busy station may mean longer charge times and plan accordingly.

-Peak charge speed: Peak, or maximum, charge rate, is the fastest an EV can accept electrons, in kW.
+Peak, or maximum, charge rate, is the fastest an EV can accept electrons, in kW.
 This speed is controlled by the software and hardware in an EV.
-Note that no EVs stay at their peak charge speed for the entire charge, and many drop off to slower speeds quite quickly, which is why peak speed is only one part of the calculation.
+Unfortunately, peak charge speed is not enough information to understand how quickly any EV may charge.
+Peak charge speeds are only achieved at certain state of charge, and no EVs stay at their peak charge speed for the entire charge.
+Many drop off to slower speeds quite quickly., but some taper off more gradually.
+You need to know about charge curves in order to understand the full charge picture.